m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 ## QoS for VoIP: Metrics

-Now let’s talk about the QoS metrics - that is, how we measure the quality of service.
+Now let's talk about the QoS metrics - that is, how we measure the quality of service.
 There are three major QoS metrics for VoIP:

 - end-to-end delay
 - jitter
 - packet loss

-Let’s talk about these in more detail, and why they’re so important to VoIP applications.
+Let's talk about these in more detail, and why they're so important to VoIP applications.

 ## QoS for VoIP: End-to-End Delay